Mabel Blundell Heynemann: Biography

-Mabel grew up in Keighley and lived in Appletreewick and Bradford.
-She was one of the earliest members of the Brontë Society and was elected as a member of its Council in 1930; a position she retained for the rest of her life.
-She also served as Vice-President of the Society.
+Heynemann grew up in Keighley and lived in Appletreewick and Bradford.
+She was one of the earliest members of the Brontë Society and was elected as a member of its council in 1930; a position she retained for the rest of her life.
+She also served as vice-president of the society.
 Heynemann was a founder-member of the Yorkshire Numismatic Society and a fellow of the Society of Antiquaries of London.
 When she was elected as a fellow she was then the only Yorkshirewoman in the society.

+She died at her home, Vernon House, Bradford, on 6 January 1952, at the age of 85.